 ‘Sleep Inertia’ May Be Blocking Your Sleep

 Have you ever felt muddleheaded or sluggish after a nap?
 “Sleep inertia” is a phenomenon that causes drowsiness and fatigue immediately after waking up.
 It reduces work efficiency and adversely affects our lives.
 We can avoid this by changing how we take our naps.
-A good power nap is determined by how smoothly we wake up without having sleep inertia.
+An effective power nap is determined by how smoothly we wake up without having sleep inertia.

 1. Keep Naps Within 20 Minutes or Less

 We generally reach non-REM sleep (deep sleep) in about 30 minutes after falling asleep.
 The potential of sleep inertia increases when we reach non-REM states in our naps.
-This is because we experience less non-REM sleep at night when we achieve non-REM states through a power nap.
+This is because we experience less non-REM sleep at night when we achieve non-REM states through daytime naps.
 Long naps during the day may induce sleep inertia, as well as affect the quality of sleep we get at night, leaving us feeling more sluggish and tired the next day.
-Keep your power nap within 20 minutes to avoid falling trap to sleep inertia.
+Keep your nap within 20 minutes for the most effective power nap, and avoid falling trap to sleep inertia.

 2. Have Caffeine Before Naps